fairdataihub/FAIRshare-Docs/docs/how-to-fair/how-to-make-research-software-fair.md

 We suggest reading the paper on the [`Good enough practices in scientific computing`](https://doi.org/10.1371/journal.pcbi.1005510).

-### 1.b: Follow domain-specific standard and best practices for developing biomedical research software
+### 1.b: Follow domain-specific standards and best practices for developing biomedical research software

 Follow domain-specific standards and best practices for developing biomedical research software such as the **General guidelines for biomedical software development**.